atomone-hub/genesis/README.md

 First we describe the tokenomics of the atomone hub, followed by the main milestones, with an emphasis on completion and even phase-out.

+## Genesis Distribution

+The Genesis Distribution is largely an opionated fork of the cosmoshub4 $ATOM (judged by alignment based on voting activity).

+The Interchain Foundation will excluded from this distribution, so as to create a separation of concerns, and instead 10% of the total will be allocated toward contributors and onchain DAOs.

+Of the 10%,
+ - 1% to general pre-launch contributors and early adopters.
+ - 1% to reserved for IBC contributions (and all that it entails) and early adopters.
+ - 1% to reserved for ICS1.5 contributors (and all that it entails thereafter) and early adopters.
+ - 7% reserved for gov distribution to subDAOs for remainder of plan and constitution (but nothing more).

 ## Tokenomics

 ### ICS Fee Distribution